World Heritage Site Shirakawa-go tour guide

 If not using the fireplace thatcing lifetime can be less than 20 years and cause the outbreak of insects worse.

-Other than this they is also an event of firefighting training and you will be really lucky if you can see this great scenery.
+Other than this there is also an event for firefighting training and you will be really lucky if you can see this great scenery.

-Due to the training purpose for the village now they don’t announce to the tourist when they will do this firefighting training.
+Due to the training purpose for the village now they don’t announce to the tourists when they will do this firefighting training.

 Summary